ChalmersGU-data-structure-courses/lab-system/README.md

   │                     # * reset (and force push) the main branch to that problem, │                     # * create their own branch from the desired problem.
   │
-  ├── grading           # Grading repository, maintained by the lab scripts.
+  ├── collection        # Collection repository, written to by the lab scripts.
   │                     # Fetches from the primary project and solution and student projects.
   │                     # The individual submissions are available as tags of the form group-XX/submissionYYY.
   |